tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 ## 4. Fees and Payments

 (a) Fees and Billing.
-You will pay all fees charged to your account (“Fees”) according to the prices and terms on the applicable pricing page, or as otherwise agreed between us in writing.
+You will pay all fees charged to your account ("Fees") according to the prices and terms on the applicable pricing page, or as otherwise agreed between us in writing.
 We have the right to correct pricing errors or mistakes even if we have already issued an invoice or received payment.
 You will provide complete and accurate billing information including a valid and authorized payment method.
 We will charge your payment method on an agreed-upon